Skparab1/Skparab1/README.md

 ### Projects
   - [Encryption code](https://github.com/skparab1/encryption-code), encrypting and decrypting program written in Python.
   - [Master-math-calculator](https://github.com/skparab1/master-math-calculator), calculator that can perform all sorts of calculations, from factoring polynomials to generating trig ratios, as well as performing numerical calculations.
 Runs on a command line interface and is written in Python.
-  - Game codes, like [Pong](https://github.com/skparab1/pong), [Flappy bird](https://github.com/skparab1/flappy-bird), and [Snake game](https://github.com/skparab1/snake-game), replicating the video games in Python(not graphic window)
+  - Game codes, like [Pong](https://github.com/skparab1/pong), [Flappy bird](https://github.com/skparab1/flappy-bird), and [Snake game](https://github.com/skparab1/snake-game), replicating the video games in Python

 ### About me
-  - I am a 9th grader in California
+  - I am a 10th grader in California
   - I like programming in Python
   - I also know Javascript and Pascal and am familiar with Html and Java
   - I am currently working on [Encryption code](https://github.com/skparab1/encryption-code)